elysia-dev/asset-token/README.md

 ### **Asset Token**

-Asset token contracts are the primary means of interacting with the Elysia.
-With this contract, users can purchase, refund, claim reward, transfer asset tokens.
+Asset token contracts are the primary means of interacting with Elysia.
+With this contract, users can purchase, make refund, claim rewards and transfer asset tokens.

 As the asset tokens are ERC-20, asset tokens provide basic functionality like `transfer`, `transferFrom`, `approve`, `allowance`, `balanceOf`, `totalSupply`.
-Below is descriptions of custom methods that we implement for serving exchange and compensation system
+Below are custom methods that we implement for the serving exchange and compensation system

 **Reward**

-Every user accrues monthly rent for each block they are transferring or purchasing asset tokens.
+Every user accrues monthly rent every block upon purchasing and transferring of the asset tokens to theier Ethereum wallet.
+This is called before any transfert of asset token takes place.
 Successful execution of calling `transfer`, `transferFrom`, `purchase`, `refund` functions triggers the `_saveReward` method, which causes monthly reward to be recorded in mapping `_rewards`.
 This can be done by a hook `_beforeTokenTransfer` that is called before any transfer of asset token.

 The asset token contract’s `_rewardPerBlock` is an unsigned integer that indicates the rate at which the contract distributes monthly rent to asset token owners, every Ethereum block.
 The contract automatically transfers accrued monthly rent to a user’s address when the address executes `claimReward` functions.
 Users may call the `claimReward` method on the contract at any time for finer-grained control over their monthly rent.
 The contract compute reward using the library.

 **Purchase and Refund**

-When users specify how much they make a payment, the asset token contract calculates the corresponding amount they’ll transfer.
-In order to be sure about the token price, the asset token contract needs an oracle.
-The oracle gets the recent price for tokens.
-Asset token contracts require users to first make approval on them for asset token contract to perform purchase or refund functionality.
+When users specify their payment, Asset Token contract require users to first make approval to perform purchase or refund functionality.

 **Pause**

-In case of asset token contract vulnerability needed to update or fix, calling `pause` can stop purchase, refund, and claim a reward.
+In case asset token contract vulnerability is detected, calling `pause` can stop purchases, refunds, and rewards.

 ### **Oracle**